возвращает флаги сборки для использования во время сборки пакета (returns build flags to use during package build)

 Each area feature can be enabled and disabled in the

-and DEB_BUILD_MAINT_OPTIONS
+DEB_BUILD_OPTIONS and DEB_BUILD_MAINT_OPTIONS environment

-variable's area value with the '+
+variable's area value with the '+' and '-' modifier.
+For

-example, to enable the hardening
+example, to enable the hardening 'pie' feature and disable the

-'fortify' feature you can do this in debian/rules
+'fortify' feature you can do this in debian/rules:

 export DEB_BUILD_MAINT_OPTIONS=hardening=+pie,-fortify

-(valid in any area) can be used to enable
+The special feature all (valid in any area) can be used to enable

 or disable all area features at the same time.
 Thus disabling

-area and enabling only 'format' and
+everything in the hardening area and enabling only 'format' and

 'fortify' can be achieved with: